Community fee: $301 for 6 days / 5 nights;

 (Notes: 1.
 Distance may indeed vary, shorter on some days and longer on others 2.
 Travelers will pay directly on bus 3.
 Travelers will pay for local park fees when required)

-Day Two – Journey by Horseback to Aryabal Monastery; Established in 1810 by Mongolian and Tibetan Artists which is used for Meditation (B, L, D – Overnight in Your Own Nomadic Ger): After breakfast you will start your horseback riding journey to a beautiful and one of the holiest Buddhist temples; it will be 24 kilometers round trip.
-Aryabal meditation temple was built in 1810s by Mongolian and Tibetan artists in Terelj National Park which is 60 kilometers from Ulaanbaatar.
+Day Two – Journey by Horseback to Aryabal Monastery; Established in 1810 by Mongolian and Tibetan Artists which is used for Meditation (B, L, D – Overnight in a Genuine Nomadic Ger): After breakfast you will start your horseback riding journey to a beautiful and one of the holiest Buddhist temples; it will be 24 kilometers round trip.
+Mongolian and Tibetan artists in Terelj National Park built Aryabal meditation temple in 1810s, which is 60 kilometers from Ulaanbaatar.
 In many cases Buddhist monks from Manzushir monastery came to this temple to make meditation.
 The temple style is more Tibetan styled like white square shaoed and white coloured main building and porcelain roofs decorated with Buddhist and religious signs.
 In 1937-1939 Mongolian communists came to this temple and destroyed it completely and killed some monks from this temple.
 Later in 2000, Buddhist monks of Lamiran Temple in Ulaanbaatar initiated the project to restore this temple and completed the restoration work from 2004 to 2007.
 Lamiran Temple monks sometimes come to this temple and cater religious service here and in many days of year, the temple is open for visitors and tourists who want to do meditation.
 The set of 108 (108 is a sacred number in Buddhism) stone stairs will lead you to the main temple and 108 small stupas and 108 prayer wheels were placed around the temple.
 Moreover, signs with 144 Buddhist teachings, written in English and Mongolian, lined the sides of the path.
 On the way back you’ll be served a picnic lunch.
 Afterwards you will return back to the family by horseback and can assist/learn the daily routines of nomadic families – in the evening time you will be served a dinner.